LinuxIsCool/configuration/README.md

 * Fish prompt is inspired by gentoo theme: https://github.com/ribugent/theme-gentoo
 * Gnome themes available here: https://www.gnome-look.org/browse/
 * Gnome extensions available here: https://extensions.gnome.org/
+* This looks like a good resource: https://linuxconfig.org/introduction-to-the-dconf-configuration-system

 Use at your own risk.
 No warrenties.
 I practice human-in-the-loop computing.
 This workflow is designed by me to be most effective for me and my life and my intentions.
 It wasn't defined with mass adoption in mind.
 I encourage you to persue the discovery of computing interfaces on your personel journey as well.
 Please feel free to take inspiration from my workflow and open dialougue in collaboration.